Chart Color Schemes

 Tugun ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Tugun's cultural diversity was found to be below average, with 85.6% of its population being citizens, 80.5% born in Australia, and 91.6% speaking English only at home.
-Christianity is the predominant religion in Tugun, comprising 44.2% of people there.
-While Judaism makes up just 0.1% of the population, this is an overrepresentation compared to the 0.1% across Rest of Qld.
+Christianity was the predominant religion in Tugun, comprising 44.2% of the population.
+Judaism, however, showed an overrepresentation with 0.1% compared to 0.1% across Rest of Qld.

 Frequently Asked Questions - Diversity